 When the response is delayed, you can view the response time of the SLB instance in the dashboard provided by Log Service.
-By viewing the response time, you can locate the unhealthy backend server.
+Then you can find unhealthy backend servers.

-This tutorial introduces how to use access logs to rapidly find unhealthy backend servers.
+This topic describes how to use access logs to rapidly find unhealthy backend servers.
 For more information, see Configure access logging.

 - Log Service is activated.